Snowflake-Labs/Sentry/docs/src/development/CONTRIBUTING.md

 ## Python

-`poetry` is used to manage the Python environment.
+`uv` is used to manage the Python environment.
 Most IDEs can create a virtual environment from the `pyproject.toml`.
-Alternatively, use `poetry install --with=dev` in the project root to create it.
+Alternatively, use `uv sync --all-extras` in the project root to create it.

 ## Pre-commit